atbcb/ICTTestingBaseline/_baselines/17SyncMedia.md

 **Baseline Test ID:** 17.4-CaptionsPrerecorded
 #### Identify Content
-<p id="4IC">Pre-recorded synchronized multimedia that is not a media alternative for text and is clearly labeled as such.</p>
+<p id="4IC">Pre-recorded synchronized multimedia that is not clearly labeled as a media alternative for text.</p>

 #### Test Instructions
 <ol id="4TI">